Arthri/Belp.Formatting/README.md

         }
     }
     ```
-- No parentheses or grouping operators unless necessary.
+- No parentheses or grouping constructs unless necessary.
 - Switch case contents must be wrapped in {} and must have the break statement placed outside the curly braces if possible.

 ## Comment Legend